Throughout February 2025 (1st - 28th)

-After a successful debut in 2021, Run for the trees has remained a popular fixture in the peak running calender.
-We hope you'll join us in 2024!
+ORIGINALLY A 'LOCKDOWN' CHALLENGE in 2021, Run for the trees has remained a popular fixture in the peak running calender.
+We hope you'll join us THIS YEAR FOR WHAT IS REMARKABLY ITS 5th EDITION!

 Run for the Trees is a fun, personal challenge event for runners and walkers alike, to keep you active as the novelty of the new year begins to wear off. this challenge can be completed anywhere in the world and leaves a positive footprint on the planet, as the more miles we cover the more trees will be planted in the national forest.

-• Guided Events: There will be a number of guided events throughout February, from evening head-torch runs to Sunday bRUNch clubs.
-Guided events will be free of charge for RFTT participants, though pre-booking will be required.
+Guided Events: There will be a number of guided events during February that will be free of charge for RFTT participants, though pre-booking will be required.

-• Dogwood Challenge: After it's hugely popular debut in 2023, the Dogwood Challenge is back in 2024 meaning that you can complete Run for the Trees with your four-legged friend with this special canicross addition!
+Dogwood Challenge: After proving popular in the last 2 editions, the Dogwood Challenge is back in 2025 meaning that you can complete Run for the Trees with your four-legged friend with this special canicross addition!
 Similar to the Cherry Challenge, you and your woofer will need to complete 50 miles in total during February to receive a special coaster for your efforts... with a little more bark.

 How it works

-Each of the levels has a mileage target for you to aim for during the 28 days of Feb (+ the additional day as it's a leap year!) which can be completed by running, walking or a mix of both.
-Plus, there are ten virtual races forming the Forest Race Series that you can take part in as you accumulate your mileage.
-These virtual races can be completed from any location and we have mapped out some fantastic suggested routes in the National Forest that you can explore if you wish.
+Each of the levels has a mileage target for you to aim for during the 28 days of Feb which can be completed by running, walking or a mix of both.

 You also have the option to join guided events.
 All mileage clocked up when running / walking solo and as part of the group events, count towards your total.